Mixed Poisson distributions in exact solutions of stochastic auto-regulation models: Results

 with $0\leq \l \leq p_{b}/p_{d}$; $\mathcal{N}$ is the normalization constant.
+The choice of $\lambda_{max} = p_{b}/p_{d}$ ensures that the boundary terms vanish, as required.
 This exact expression leads naturally to the correct parametrization of the combinations of the rate constants that are relevant for analyzing this nonlinear model.
 We rescale $\l$ by $p_{b}/p_d$ so that it lies between $0$ and $1$.
 It is useful to rescale all rates by the effective protein degradation rate, $p_{d}$.
 For convenience in classifying the different kinds of protein distributions that arise in this model, we define the following parameters: $\a \equiv a\,p_{b}/(1+a), \, \f \equiv c_{f}/(1+a)$ and $\b \equiv c_{b}/(1+a)$.
 We then have

 Note that $\f$ and $\b$ characterize the singularity at the upper and lower limits of $\l$.
 Using this superposition-of-Poissons representation we have found that in each of the four `quadrants' determined by $\f$ and $\b$ greater or less than $1$, the protein distribution has a distinct shape.
 Since the superposing density, $\rho(\l)$, is found to extend from $\l=0$ to $\l = p_{b}$, $P(p)$ extends till $\sim p_{b}$.
 When the density diverges at both limits, i.e., $\f$ and $\b < 1$ yielding a $\rho$ that is concave upwards the protein distribution is bimodal.
 When $\rho$ vanishes at both limits, i.e., $\f$ and $\b > 1$, yielding a $\rho$ that is concave downwards a broad bell-shaped distribution of proteins arises.